13. Horse Racing rules

 13.2 Place Markets

-13.2.1 The places counted in a place market are as follows:
+13.2.1 The places counted in a place market will typically be as follows:

 - 5 to 7 scheduled runners: 1st, 2nd;